0xGLIDER/newtoken/README.md

 - When a user collects staking rewards.
 - When additional tokens are minted to pair with funds from NFT sales for liquidity provision on Uniswap V3.

-### Transfer Fee and Deflationary Mechanism
+### Transaction Fee Mechanism

-Every transfer of [Token Name] incurs a small fee that is burned, reducing the total supply of the token.
-This burn fee is static but configurable via governance vote, allowing the community to adjust it based on market conditions.
-As more transactions occur, the token supply may decrease, creating a deflationary effect.
+Every transfer of [Token Name] incurs a small transaction fee, which is sent to a vault dedicated to supporting the ecosystem.
+This fee is static but configurable via governance vote, allowing the community to adjust it based on market conditions.
+The collected fees will be used for various ecosystem initiatives, including liquidity support, marketing, development, and community incentives.

 ### Liquidity Provision